JadenRazo/Project-Website/frontend/README.md

 ## Deployment

-- The app is ready to be deployed as a static site after running `npm run build`.
+- I've configured the app ready for deployment as a static site after running `npm run build`.
 - Ensure the backend script is configured to update `src/assets/data/code_stats.json` regularly for live code stats.

 ## Key Technologies